n1ru4l/push-pull-async-iterable-iterator/README.md

       return () => dispose();
     });

+    // apply some middleware to our asyncIterator const compositeIterator = createLiveQueryPatchInflator(
+      executionResultIterator
+    );

     // Apply our async iterable to the relay sink
-    // unfortunately relay cannot consume an async iterable right now. applyAsyncIterableIteratorToSink(
+    // unfortunately relay cannot consume an async iterable right now. applyAsyncIterableIteratorToSink(compositeIterator, sink);
-      // apply some middleware to our asyncIterator createLiveQueryPatchInflator(executionResultIterator),
-      sink
-    );

-    return () => executionResultIterator.return?.();
+    return () => compositeIterator.return?.();
   });
 };
 ```